 Documentation artworks exhibited: Galleria Metropolitana, Santiago, Chile 2007, Liverpool Biennial & London Biennale, Arcadia Stables Gallery UK 2006, The End of Dollar Hegemony Loose Sydney 2006, Greenpeace Art 4 Action Changing Nature 2006 Darling Park Gallery Sydney 2006, Phoenix Spiritual Prize for Art Highly commended award, ANU School of Fine Art Gallery Canberra 2006 & Is It Getting Hotter in Here?
 At the Vanishing Point Sydney 2007

-Funding was received from the City of Sydney and in-kind partners included the Sydney Fish Market, Tribal Warrior and the Pacific Islands Mt Druitt Action Network.
+Funded by the City of Sydney with inkind partners Sydney Fish Market, Tribal Warrior and the Pacific Islands Mt Druitt Action Network.